VideoCanvas: Unified Video Completion from Arbitrary Spatiotemporal Patches via In-Context Conditioning: Applications and Qualitative Results

 The teaser figure (Fig.~\ref{fig: teaser}) has shown some cases, and in this section, we provide extensive qualitative results to demonstrate the versatility and effectiveness of our VideoCanvas framework across a wide range of applications.
-The following figures showcase side-by-side comparisons with baseline paradigms, illustrating our method's superior performance in motion smoothness, detail sharpness, and temporal consistency.

 \begin{itemize}[leftmargin=*] \item \textbf{Any-Timestamp Patch-to-Video (AnyP2V).} In Figure~\ref{fig:qual_anyp2v}, we demonstrate our core capability of generating a complete video from a varying number of sparse patches.
 We showcase challenging scenarios using one, two, three, and even four conditional patches, placed at arbitrary timestamps to rigorously test the model's spatio-temporal reasoning beyond simple first-frame conditioning.